psarangi550/Terraform_Full_Journey/understanding_terraform_basics/terraform_provisioner.md

     ```
-- now we need to associate the `aws_key_pair` resource that we have created to the `aws_instance` resource
+- now we need to associate the `aws_key_pair` resource that we have created to the `aws_instance` resource with the argument as `key_name`

-- also we need to specify the `security group` that we have created to the `EC2` instance that we have made
+- also we need to specify the `security_groups` that we have created to the `EC2` instance that we have made

 - then we need to make a `connection block` using which the connection will be established between the `Terraform` and `AWS EC2 instance`

-  - here we need to make use of the `username` of the `EC2 Instance`
+  - here we need to make use of the `username` of the `EC2 Instance` using which `remote-exec` provisioner want to connect

-  - we also need to have the `public_ip` of the `EC2 instance` in order to connect
+  - we also need to have the `public_ip` of the `EC2 instance` in order to connect using which `remote-exec` provisioner want to connect

   - we can then declare the `authentication scheme` as the `private key`  that we have saved to the `localfile` using the `Terraform Local Provider`

+- we also have to to mention the `associate_public_ip_address`  as `true` in this case so that we can use the `host` inside the `connection` block else we will be getting an error

 - we need to ensure that the `connction block` must always be created inside the `resource block` that we are using in thsi case over here